Articles of Association

 3 Non Payment of Annual Dues

-3.1 Should an ICCCA member not pay their dues within 30 days of invoice and has not made an arrangement as in 7.2.2 above, 30 days’ notice will be given to rectify accordingly.
-If payment is not received by the Treasurer within the 30 days, membership will be revoked.
+3.1 Should an ICCCA member not pay their dues within 30 days of invoice and has not made an arrangement as in 7.2.2 or 7.2.3. above, 30 days’ notice will be given to rectify accordingly.
+If payment is not received by the Treasurer within the 30 days, membership will be revoked by the Board.

 Article 8 – Governance